Code-Institute-Submissions/LAMcGuinness-MS3/README.md

     - be able to create, read, update and delete recipes
     - if it is easy to use with no issue should increase traffic
     - in the future link up with cookware and food brands link sale to there products from recipes
+    - securely log in and out of site no compromise of passwords

 ### User Stories